Enjoy 10% off your first order, and stay in the loop as our new paper range drops soon.

 Step 4: Decide Where the Wallpaper Will Start and End

-Make sure your measurements reflect those exact endpoints.
-“Close enough” is rarely close enough with wallpaper.
+If your wallpaper stops at a corner, a trim edge, a panel molding boundary, or cabinetry, make sure your measurements reflect those exact endpoints.
+"Close enough" is rarely close enough with wallpaper.

 Why Accurate Measuring Matters